 | Super Priority Service | 24 hours (next working day) | +£1,000 |

 Priority and Super Priority services are subject to availability at your Visa Application Centre.
 Not all locations offer these expedited services, so check with your VAC when booking your appointment.
-If you experience visa processing delays, you may be able to escalate your case.
+If your wedding is scheduled close to the standard 3-week processing window, apply early — delayed visa decisions from Non-Straightforward case flags can affect time-sensitive plans, especially during peak application seasons.

 How much does a Marriage Visitor Visa UK cost in 2026?

-The Marriage Visitor Visa UK fee is £127 for stays of up to 6 months.
-This is significantly lower than the spouse visa fee (£1,938) or fiancé visa fee (£1,846), making it an economical option for couples who do not plan to settle in the UK after their wedding.
+The Marriage Visitor Visa UK fee is £135 from 8 April 2026 (up from £127), for stays of up to 6 months.
+This is significantly lower than the Fiancé Visa (£2,064) or out-of-country Spouse Visa (£2,064), making it the economical option for couples who do not plan to settle in the UK after their wedding.
+No Immigration Health Surcharge is required.

 |---|---|